Management Team

 Alison Lawton

-Alison has served on our supervisory board since 2014.
-Ms. Lawton is an executive leader with more than 30 years of experience in biopharma.
-Most recently, she served as President and CEO of Kaleido Biosciences Inc. Ms. Lawton previously served as Chief Operating Officer of Aura Biosciences, OvaScience and X4 Pharmaceuticals.
-She worked at various positions of increasing responsibility at Genzyme, and subsequently at Sanofi-Aventis, including as head of Genzyme Biosurgery and Global Market Access.
-Ms. Lawton currently serves on the board of directors of public biopharmaceutical companies X4 Pharmaceuticals and Dianthus Therapeutics, and the private companies AgBiome, SwanBio and BlueRock Therapeutics.
-She previously served on the boards of Verastem, CoLucid until its acquisition by Eli Lilly and Company, and Cubist Pharmaceuticals until its acquisition by Merck & Co.
-She is past President and Chair of the Board of the Regulatory Affairs Professional Society and a past FDA Advisory Committee member for Cell and Gene Therapy Committee.
-She earned her BSc in Pharmacology, with honors, from King’s College London.
+Alison F. Lawton (non-executive director) has served on our board since 2014.
+Ms. Lawton is an executive leader with more than 35 years of experience in biopharma.
+Most recently, she served as President and Chief Executive Officer of Kaleido Biosciences, Inc. from 2018 to 2020, and prior to that, as its President and Chief Operating Officer from 2017 to 2018.
+Ms. Lawton previously served as Chief Operating Officer at Aura Biosciences, from 2015 until 2017, and prior to that, as its consultant.
+Before that, Ms. Lawton served as Chief Operating Officer at OvaScience and as a biotech consultant for various companies, including as a part-time Chief Operating Officer consultant at X4 Pharmaceuticals from 2014 to 2016.
+Earlier in her career, Ms. Lawton worked at various positions of increasing responsibility at Genzyme, and subsequently at Sanofi-Aventis, including as head of Genzyme Biosurgery and Global Market Access.
+Ms. Lawton currently serves on the boards of directors of public pharmaceutical companies including X4 Pharmaceuticals and Dianthus Therapeutics, and on the board of directors of BlueRock Therapeutics, a private biotech company.
+She previously served on the boards of directors of Spyre Therapeutics, Verastem, CoLucid until its acquisition by Merck & Co.
+She is past President and Chair of the board of Regulatory Affairs Professional Society and is a member of the FDA's Cellular, Tissue and Gene Therapies Advisory Committee.
+She earned her BSc in Pharmacoogy, with honors, from King's College London.

 Alison Lawton